 A spacecraft is a vehicle, or machine designed to fly in outer space.
+A spacecraft that only orbits Earth is typically called a satellite.
 For the US Apollo program to the Moon the spacecraft included the Apollo command module, service module, and lunar module.
 For the USSR Zond program to the Moon the Zond spacecraft was a stripped-down Soyuz 7K-L1.
 For the USSR N1/L3 program to the Moon the spacecraft would have included a Soyuz 7K-L3 or ("Lunniy Orbitalny Korabl", LOK), and a lunar lander or ("Lunniy Korabl", LK).

 The Apollo, Zond, and N1/L3 spacecraft were designed to carry humans or animals, providing them with needs such as oxygen and water, and protecting them from heat, cold, and radiation of the space environment.
 The Apollo spacecraft would spin in order to change what side was facing the sun and thus distribute the heating more evenly.
 They and other spacecraft also provide navigation and guidance and attitude control in order to reach their destination with a minimum amount of fuel for course correction.